Australian Army Publishes Salaries for Colonels, Brigadiers, Major Generals and Lieutenant Generals

 - The Australian Defence Force (ADF) has published the base annual permanent-rate salaries for senior soldiers in top military ranks

-- On the Australian Defence Force official website, a document detailed the salaries of a colonel, brigadier, major general and lieutenant general
+- On the military's official website, the salaries for ranks such as colonel, brigadier, major general and lieutenant general have been listed

-- It is crucial to emphasise that Australian Defence Force senior officer salaries differ based on experience and pay points
+- It is crucial to emphasise that the salaries for senior Australian Defence Force officers differ based on experience and pay points

-The Australian Defence Force (ADF) has published how much top-ranking officers in the Australian Army earn in annual salaries.
+The Australian Defence Force (ADF) has published how much top-ranking officers in the country's armed forces earn in annual salaries.

-As a critical part of the Australian Defence Force, the Australian Army is responsible for land-based military operations, national defence and international peacekeeping missions.
+As a critical part of the ADF, the Australian Army is responsible for land-based military operations, national defence and international peacekeeping missions.

 Source: Getty Images